datpersonal/datpersonal.github.io/_tabs/resume.md

 | LinkedIn: | [https://www.linkedin.com/in/dattruongbusiness](https://www.linkedin.com/in/dattruongbusiness) |

 Resume in pdf version: &nbsp;&nbsp;[Resume.pdf](/assets/files/Resume.pdf)
+## **PROFESSIONAL SUMMARY**

+Experienced IT professionals with significant experience in troubleshooting, maintenance and repair of various systems.
+Possess strong analytical abilities and problem-solving skills necessary for diagnosing complex issues.
+Demonstrated success in improving system performance and reliability through preventative maintenance and timely repairs.
+Proven ability to work under pressure while maintaining high standards of service delivery.

 ## **Skills and Soft Skills**
 - Fluent in C++, C, Haskell, and Prolog.
 - Fluent in using Git and Unix commands.
 - Problem-Solving, Communication, Adaptability.

+## **Projects and Certifications**

+### Projects:
+**CS 470 Lab Project**
+- Set up multiple Virtual Machines (VMs) running various services including DNS, NFS, containers, and mail servers.
+- Gained hands-on experience in system administration and IT skills, managing different Linux distributions.
+- Installed and configured various Linux distros to run the required services, enhancing troubleshooting and problem-solving abilities.

+**Skills:** Networking, Linux System Administration, Problem Solving

+**Homelab Setup**
+- Designed and built a homelab environment to strengthen knowledge of networking and Linux distributions.
+- Configured Proxmox VE for virtualization, including VMs and Docker containers.
+- Set up TrueNAS Scale for storage management and Tailscale for secure VPN access.
+- Installed and configured Linux distributions such as Gentoo, Arch Linux, and BlackArch for pentesting.

+**Skills:** Linux System Administration, Networking, Virtualization

 ## **Experience**